diegopoza/guest-writer/articles/section-a.markdown

 }
 ```

-In the absence of the authorization process, add the code below to the `onPressed` function of the login button in the `/lib/screens/login.dart` to establish a navigation flow between the login screen and profile screen.
+In the absence of the authorization process, add the code below to the `onPressed` function of the login button in the `/lib/screens/login.dart` file to establish a navigation flow between the login and profile screens:

 ```dart
 Navigator.push(context, MaterialPageRoute(builder: (context) => Profile()));
 ```

-In the `onPressed` function of the logout button in `/lib/screens/profile.dart` file, add the following snippet:
+On the other hand, add the following code to the `onPressed` function of the logout button in the `/lib/screens/profile.dart` file:

 ```dart
 Navigator.pop(context);